Welcome!

 No, The School of Equine Massage and Rehabilitation Therapies does not offer any payment plans or scholarships.
 If a student needs to have any paperwork filled out for any special funding programs, just send the paperwork and it will filled out free of charge.

 The 6 Week Advanced Professionals program requires only the $500 deposit for registration.
-The remaining balance is not due until 2 weeks prior to the course start date, so lots of time to save up for the program.
+The remaining balance is not due until 2 weeks prior to the course start date, so lots of time to save up for this very intense, all in person, with loads of hands on time with the horses Program.

 How do I register for a course?